siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Rotation and Opposition.md

 ## General Rotation

-Let the inner value be rotated:
+Let the inner state be rotated:

 $$
 a = ue^{i\theta}